 The spatial coordinates of the test vehicle B-pillars and profile of the driver-side structure are measured before and after the crash.
-A horizontal contour line is marked on the driver side of the vehicle at the level of the mid-door and then recorded using a coordinate measuring machine (CMM); the mid-door line is the vertical centerline between the driver window sill and the bottom of the driver door (Figure 4).
+A horizontal contour line is marked on the driver side of the vehicle at the level of the mid-door and then recorded using a coordinate measuring machine (CMM); the mid-door line is the horizontal line through the center point between the driver windowsill and the bottom of the driver door (Figure 4).
 This contour line is measured after the crash using the same reference coordinate system.